KoalaBear84/HaierAC/README.md

 ## Getting Started

 1. When started for the first time, this tool will scan your local network (only last number 1.2.3.x) for devices listening to port 56800.
+(So you need to have it connected to WiFi with the official app first)
 2. Fill in the correct airco IP and MAC Address (currently not used)
 3. Restart tool